uswds/uswds/README.md

 │   ├── img/
 │   ├── stylesheets/
 │   └── test/
+└── tasks/
 ```

 ### Package contents
 Here's what you can expect to find in each of the directories and files in the USWDS package:

+- `/.storybook`: Storybook configuration files (not used in USWDS projects)
 - `/dist`: Compiled or collected files
 - `/dist/css`: Precompiled CSS files with USWDS defaults
 - `/dist/fonts`: Default fonts available to the design system